-You can use the TUNE and SEEK/ SKIP bars while a disc is playing to select passages and change tracks.
+You can use the SEEK/SKIP bar while a disc is playing to select passages and change tracks.

-To move rapidly within a track, press and hold the TUNE bar.
-Press the side to move forward.
+To move rapidly within a track, press and hold the SEEK/SKIP bar.
+Press the > side to move forward.
 You will see CUE in the display.
-Press the side to move backward.
+Press the ■ side to move backward.
 You will see REW displayed.
 Release the bar when the system reaches the point you want.

-Each time you press and release the ▶ side of the SEEK/SKIP bar, the system skips forward to the beginning of the next track.
-Press the I side to skip backward to the beginning of the current track.
+Each time you press and release the ▶▶ side of the SEEK/SKIP bar, the system skips forward to the beginning of the next track.
+Press and release the ◀◀ side to skip backward to the beginning of the current track.
 Press it again to skip to the beginning of the previous track.

 REPEAT - To activate the Repeat feature, press and release the RPT button.
 You will see RPT in the display.
 The system continuously replays the current track.
 Press the RPT button again to turn it off.